ajalan065/aspire/README.md

 admin_id = User.find_by(email: 'admin@example.com').id
 ```

-The above two ids will be handy in calling APIs from postman
+The above two ids will be handy in calling APIs from postman.<br>

 1. Authenticating user:<br>
     a.
 Endpoint: `POST http://localhost:3000/users/sign_in`<br>